curateteaching/digitalpedagogy/keywords/network.md

 * Copy of the Artifact:
 * Creator and Affiliation: Laura Gogia

 Laura Gogia started Twitter Journal Club (originally #tjc15) while she was a graduate student; people agree to read an article together at a designated time period, and livetweet as they go (occasionally with the author responding on Twitter).
 A hashtag on Twitter allows anyone to observe any time and jump in whenever they like; they do not need to be part of the community, nor does using a hashtag make them part of the community if they do not wish to use it regularly.
 Discussion can be synchronous, planned or spontaneous, or asynchronous over an extended time.
-Participation does not require membership in a community, but helps build PLNs, as (Shelly Terrell explains)[http://dmlcentral.net/shelly-terrell-global-netweaver-curator-pln-builder/].
+Participation does not require membership in a community, but helps build PLNs, as [Shelly Terrell explains](http://dmlcentral.net/shelly-terrell-global-netweaver-curator-pln-builder/).
 This artifact serves as a both as a model and a tutorial.
-  See this (Storify)[https://storify.com/GoogleGuacamole/may-2016-twitter-journal-club-tjc16] to see a sample Twitter chat in retrospect, and (this article)[http://www.digitalpedagogylab.com/hybridped/careful-approach-to-digital-scholarship/] for the backstory behind TJC.
+See this [Storify](https://storify.com/GoogleGuacamole/may-2016-twitter-journal-club-tjc16) to see a sample Twitter chat in retrospect, and [this article](http://www.digitalpedagogylab.com/hybridped/careful-approach-to-digital-scholarship/) for the backstory behind TJC.

 ### “#TvsZ”
 ![screenshot](images/network-tvsz.jpg)